-Following a pretty easy overnight sail we landed in Fare on Huahine, which is southwest of Tahiti.
+Following a pretty easy overnight sail we landed in Fare on Huahine, which is northwest of Tahiti.
 Fare has a yacht club, a burger place with WiFi and a good grocery store, each of which was pretty exciting after being in the Tuamotus for almost a month.

 It was 2 days before Ben’s 13th birthday and we did not have a plan for his birthday.
 Shortly after getting into the anchorage, we got calls on the VHF from SY My Star and SV Flip Flops.
 We knew My Star would be in the anchorage but had not met Flip Flops in person.
 During lockdown in Nuku Hiva in the Marquesas, the kids started a kids radio net on the VHF since no one was able to socialize.
 Verbena and Flip Flops were regulars on the kids net where they told jokes, played games (like 20 questions etc.) and discussed school work (a little) but we never met them in person.
 Quickly, the kids arranged to go into land with other kids from My Star and Flip Flops.
 Another French boat, SV Stella Maris, with young teenagers was also in the harbor and joined the pack.